Catocala pacta

 Catocala pacta is a moth of the family Erebidae.
-It is found from southern Sweden, east to Finland, Poland, the Baltic states, to the Ural and the Amur regions south to Tibet.
+It is found from southern Sweden, east to Finland, Poland, the Baltic states, to the Ural and the Amur regions south of Tibet.

-The wingspan is 42–52 mm.
+The Catocala pacta's wingspan is 42–52 mm.
 Adults are on wing from July to September.

 The larvae feed on Salix species, including Salix caprea and Salix cinerea.